agurvich/FIRE_studio/README.md

 Where `gas_snapdict` is a python dictionary holding the snapshot arrays for `PartType0` with keys that match the FIRE defaults, `abg_python.snap_utils.openSnapshot` will do this for you.

-### Running from the command line
-A render-loop can also be started by passing any of the keyword arguments listed below as command line arguments with the addition of `snapstart` and `snapmax`, which are the initial and final snapshots that will be rendered.
-There is also the `mps` flag that determines how many multiprocessing threads should be launched if you'd like to render the snapshots in parallel (1 thread / snapshot), make sure you have enough cores/memory for however many threads you request.

-`python firestudio/gas_movie_maker.py --snapdir="/home/abg6257/projects/snaps/m12i_res7100/output" --snapstart=555 --snapmax=600 --frame_width=30 --frame_depth=15 --edgeon=1 --datadir="/home/abg6257/src/FIRE_studio" --multiproc=4 --extract_galaxy=1 --noaxis=1`

 ## Keyword arguments and their explanation